Elvin Rodríguez

-Elvin Miguel Rodríguez (born March 31, 1998) is a Dominican professional baseball pitcher in the Tampa Bay Rays organization.
-He has played in Major League Baseball (MLB) for the Detroit Tigers.
-He made his MLB debut in 2022.
+Elvin Miguel Rodríguez (born March 31, 1998) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Tampa Bay Rays, Milwaukee Brewers, and Baltimore Orioles, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Career

 Los Angeles Angels

 Rodríguez signed with the Los Angeles Angels as an international free agent on July 4, 2014.
-He spent his professional debut season of 2015 with the DSL Angels, going 0–6 with a 4.59 over 51 innings.
-He split the 2016 season between the DSL and the AZL Angels, going a combined 4–2 with a 1.53 ERA over 58 2/3 innings.
+He spent his professional debut season of 2015 with the Dominican Summer League Angels, going 0–6 with a 4.59 over 51 innings.
+He split the 2016 season between the DSL and the Arizona League Angels, going a combined 4–2 with a 1.53 ERA over 58 2/3 innings.
 He split the 2017 season between the Orem Owlz and the Burlington Bees, going a combined 5–3 with a 2.91 ERA over 68 innings.
 He was named the Pioneer League Pitcher of the Year.

 Detroit Tigers

-On September 15, 2017, Rodríguez was traded to the Detroit Tigers as the PTBNL in the Justin Upton trade.
+On September 15, 2017, the Angels sent Rodríguez to the Detroit Tigers as the player to be named later in the trade that sent Justin Upton to the Angels.
 Rodríguez spent the 2018 season with the West Michigan Whitecaps, going 8–7 with a 3.34 ERA over 113 1/3 innings.
 He spent the 2019 season with the Lakeland Flying Tigers, going 11–9 with a 3.77 ERA over 133 2/3 innings.
 He did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
-On November 8, 2021, the Tigers purchased Rodríguez's contract, adding him to the 40-man roster.
+On November 8, 2021, the Tigers purchased Rodríguez's contract, adding him to their 40-man roster.

 Rodríguez made the Tigers' Opening Day roster for the 2022 season.
 He made his MLB debut on April 10, 2022, pitching in relief against the Chicago White Sox.
-On the season, he made seven appearances for the Tigers (five of them starts), and scuffled to an 0-4 record and 10.62 ERA with 25 strikeouts in 29.2 innings pitched.
-He elected free agency on November 10, 2022.
+On the season, he made seven appearances for the Tigers (five of them starts), and scuffled to an 0–4 record and 10.62 ERA with 25 strikeouts in 29.2 innings pitched.
+On November 10, Rodríguez was removed from the 40-man roster and sent outright to the Triple–A Toledo Mud Hens.
+He elected free agency the same day.

 Tampa Bay Rays

 On January 18, 2023, Rodríguez signed a minor league contract with the Tampa Bay Rays organization.
+In 10 starts for the Triple–A Durham Bulls, he registered a 3.40 ERA with 48 strikeouts in 45.0 innings of work.
+On July 7, the Rays selected Rodríguez's contract, adding him to the active roster.
+He tossed 3 1/3 perfect innings against the Atlanta Braves that night in his season debut.
+The following day, Rodríguez was designated for assignment after it was revealed he had agreed to a deal with a Japanese team earlier in the week.
+On July 9, Rodríguez was released by the Rays.